Traditional moon cakes

 It falls on the 15th day of the 8th month in Chinese lunar calendar.
 Since the new moon day is the first day of a Chinese Lunar Month, the Mid-Autumn Festival coincides with the full moon.
 In 2010 the Festival is celebrated on September 23.

-According to a folk legend, this is also the birthday of the earth god T'u-ti Kung.
+According to a folk legend, this is also the birthday of the earth god Tudi Gong (T'u-ti Kung).

 In the traditional China this festival indicated the end of hard work in the fields with only the harvest left to attend to.
 People used this opportunity to express their gratitude to heaven, which was symbolized by the full moon, and earth symbolized by the earth god, for the blessings they have enjoyed during the year past.

-The Chinese were praying to the moon god for protection, good fortune and unity in the family.
+The Chinese were praying to the Moon Goddess Chang'e for protection, good fortune and unity in the family.
+Mooncakes were used as offerings to the goddess.

 Pomelos that look like a full moon, are also eaten on this day.
 The Chinese word for "pomelo" yu, is homophonous with the word for "protection".
 The word play expresses the hope that the moon goddess will provide the protection they need.